 TYPE & VERSION:

+Perpetual No Support – only issue 3 year extensions, nothing more.

 DEFINITIONS

 “Software Purchase” or “Software Purchaser” means the leasing of The System by a RECIPIENT for a period of fifty (50) to ninety-nine (99) years as per the signed Lease Agreement between OLI and RECIPIENT memorializing such purchase.